 • Manages records accession and disposition functions by applying the life-cycle concept to information assets, including appraisal by liaising with records-originating offices regarding the transfer and/or disposal of their records; assures that retention schedules, registration and physical aspects of records transfers meet established standards; oversees space management and commercial storage contracts; supervises General Service staff in implementing related tasks; and performs records appraisal.

 • Understands, keeps current with and applies preservation techniques and strategies for records in all media.
-Ensures that the Section’s storage facilities meet environmental standards.
+Ensures that the Section's storage facilities meet environmental

-• Evaluates adequacy of existing records management and reference tools.
+• Evaluates adequacy of existing information and records management and reference tools.
 Implements new technologies in information management to ensure that tools developed for efficient access to information are accessible to staff throughout the Organization.

 • Participates in developing client outreach strategies and in their implementation.
 Conducts programmes of outreach and user education to improve client use of desktop information resources; uses judgement of relevant institutional needs to develop presentations appropriate to client audience; develops publicity materials to facilitate outreach.